opencog/atomspace-agents/README.md

   the policy agent knows what to do, and it knows how to resolve conflicts that individual apps might not even be aware of.

-This repo implements such policy ageints.
+This repo implements such policy agents.
 The above is the simplest non-trivial agent: the write-through agent (called a "remembering agent" in the text below.)